Weather and Climate in Mombasa: Best Time to Visit

 The city of Mombasa has two rainy seasons: the long rains that occur between the months of March and May, and the short rains that occur during the months of October to November.
 Rainfall usually occurs in short, heavy showers rather than prolonged periods of rain.
 Overall, Mombasa’s climate is stable, warm, and favorable for tourism throughout the year.

-Temperature in Mombasa Throughout the Year
+Temperature in Mombasa throughout the year

 Mombasa experiences warm temperatures throughout the year with minimal seasonal fluctuation.
 Temperature during the day is usually between 28°C and 32°C, with temperatures dropping to 22°C and 26°C at night.
 This warmth is constant, and therefore, the city is a year-round destination for travelers.
+This consistency makes it easier for visitors to determine the best time to visit Kenya based on their travel preferences.

 Hottest Months (January to March)